 A bruise from trauma will not cause a blood clot, so it’s not necessary to worry that the nasty bruise you sustained after walking into a piece of exercise equipment might turn into a blood clot.

 “A sudden painful area behind the knee or calf with lower extremity swelling should be evaluated by an MD,” says Dreher.

 And what might these symptoms suggest?

 A deep vein thrombosis (DVT).
 The most common site is the lower leg, but many also form behind the knee and in the upper leg.

-If you have these symptoms a doctor may ask if you’ve done any air travel recently, or if you’ve recently spent hours cramped in a vehicle on a long trip.
+If you haven’t recently had surgery or a hospital stay, but you have these symptoms — a doctor may ask if you’ve done any air travel recently, or if you’ve recently spent hours cramped in a vehicle on a long trip.